 - Sony Playstation 3

-I've written five homebrew games for the Atari VCS, and have a number of other games in various stages of development.
+I've written six homebrew games for the Atari VCS, and have a number of other games in various stages of development.

 - 2006 - Medieval Mayhem, an updated version of Warlords

-- 2007 - Stay Frosty, one of the games in Stella's Stocking
+- 2007 - Stay Frosty, one of the games in Stella's Stocking.
+Check my blog for The Story of Stay Frosty.

 - 2012 - Space Rocks, an updated version of Asteroids